 Sail Out to Stehekin & Holden Village

-The northern end of long Lake Chelan is protected by the Lake Chelan National Recreation Area, which is part of the greater North Cascades National Park complex.
+The northern end of long Lake Chelan is protected by the Lake Chelan National Recreation Area.
 Before this was a protected area, there were mining settlements, including Holden Village and Stehekin.
-While they are inaccessible via roads today, curious visitors looking for an adventure can head to these towns nestled in the North Cascades wilderness by boat, seaplane or on foot.
+Curious visitors looking for an adventure can head to these towns nestled in the North Cascades wilderness by boat, seaplane or on foot.

-Hop on the Lady of the Lake passenger ferry and stop at either Holden Village or Stehekin, both of which feature a blend of modern luxury like wineries and restaurants, and phenomenal landscapes of glacier-fed rivers, blue-green lakes, towering peaks and mysterious old-growth forests.
+Hop on the Lady of the Lake passenger ferry and stop at either Holden Village or Stehekin.
+Both villages offer modern luxury like wineries and restaurants for tourists to dine at.
+They are also surrounded by phenomenal landscapes of glacier-fed rivers, blue-green lakes, towering peaks and mysterious old-growth forests.